neobrain/steam-runtime-tools/bin/launch-client.md

 then the default is to run an interactive shell.
 This uses **$SHELL** if available in the container, falling back to **bash**(1) or **sh**(1) if necessary.

+If **steam-runtime-launcher-service** is seen as analogous to the **sshd**(8) server
+(but for communication between container environments rather than between machines), then **steam-runtime-launch-client** is the equivalent of the **ssh**(1) client.

+There are two major use-cases for **steam-runtime-launch-client**:

+1. The Steam Linux Runtime container framework launches games in a per-game container.
+    During development, it can be configured to run a **steam-runtime-launcher-service** inside each of these containers.
+    If this is done, a **steam-runtime-launch-client** outside the container can be used to run debugging or diagnostic commands inside the container environment.

+2. Conversely, because the Steam Linux Runtime container is not designed to be a security boundary, a developer tool or an interactive debugging session inside the per-game container can use **steam-runtime-launch-client** to reach outside the container and run debugging or diagnostic commands outside the container environment.

+See **EXAMPLES**, below, for practical examples of each of these.

 # OPTIONS